Variational formulations of transport phenomena on combinatorial meshes: Simulation examples

 \section{Simulation examples}

 \begin{discussion} Although the aim of this article is to develop intrinsic spatial-discrete formulations for transport phenomena, we will verify the proposed CMC formulations by comparing them to formulations with exact solutions in the continuum, as if the discrete formulations were discretisations.
 Indeed, we first introduced the necessary apparatus of exterior calculus on manifolds and used it to formulate strong, primal weak and mixed weak formulations.
 Then we introduced an analogous apparatus on meshes (CMC), made the connection with exterior calculus, and used it to formulate analogous discrete formulations.
 Since we are not doing a discretisation, we could directly derive strong and weak formulations.
 However, the reasons for our approach are the following: \begin{enumerate} \item exterior calculus is a well established mathematical theory, and so is instructive to relate to it; clearly, it has guided us in the development of the discrete theory; \item we could pose problems with manufactured solutions using exterior calculus, and pre-process (discretise) them for input to discrete problems.
 We can them compare the discrete solutions with the discretised versions of the continuum solutions. \item since Hodge stars $\star_p$ and $\star_{D - p}$ do not cancel (up to a sign $(-1)^{p (D - p)}$) in the discrete case, we would have to keep Hodge stars in the bilinear forms.
 Going through exterior calculus formulations and translating the resulting final forms allows us to motivate not using Hodge star.
-Hodge stars are problematic since they increase the stencil and may have non-full rank for some mesh topologies. \end{enumerate} \end{discussion} \begin{discussion}[Pre-processing of continuous input] Consider a continuous steady-state problem (\Cref{formulation:continuum/primal_weak/steady_state} or \Cref{formulation:continuum/mixed_weak/steady_state}) defined on a $D$-dimensional manifold $M$, with $\partial M = \Gamma_\Dirichlet \cup \Gamma_\Neumann$ (\Cref{eq:continuum/boundary_decomposition}), and input data $(\kappa, f, g_\Dirichlet, g_\Neumann)$ (time-independent versions from \Cref{tab:continuum/parameters}).
-Let $\mathcal{M}$ be a mesh that realises $M$ through an embedding $\varphi \colon \mathcal{M} \to \mathcal{P}(M)$, such that all of its boundary cells lie in full in $\Gamma_\Dirichlet$ or $\Gamma_\Neumann$, i.e., it is not possible for a cell to have non-empty intersection with both of $\Gamma_\Dirichlet$ and $\Gamma_\Neumann$, while not being on their common boundary.
+Non-invertibility and rank deficiency of discrete Hodge operators are common features of structure-preserving discretisations \cite{hiptmair2001discrete}, including FEEC, and should be regarded as intrinsic rather than pathological. \end{enumerate} \end{discussion} \begin{discussion}[Pre-processing of continuous input] Consider a continuous steady-state problem (\Cref{formulation:continuum/primal_weak/steady_state} or \Cref{formulation:continuum/mixed_weak/steady_state}) defined on a $D$-dimensional manifold $M$, with $\partial M = \Gamma_\Dirichlet \cup \Gamma_\Neumann$ (\Cref{eq:continuum/boundary_decomposition}), and input data $(\kappa, f, g_\Dirichlet, g_\Neumann)$ (time-independent versions from \Cref{tab:continuum/parameters}).
+Consider a mesh $\mathcal{M}$ that realises $M$ through an embedding $\varphi \colon \mathcal{M} \to \mathcal{P}(M)$, such that all of its boundary cells lie in full in $\Gamma_\Dirichlet$ or $\Gamma_\Neumann$, i.e., it is not possible for a cell to have non-empty intersection with both of $\Gamma_\Dirichlet$ and $\Gamma_\Neumann$, while not being on their common boundary.
 Take the Forman decomposition $\mathcal{K}$ of $\mathcal{M}$, and by $\Gamma_\Dirichlet^\mathcal{K}$ and $\Gamma_\Neumann^\mathcal{K}$ denote the discrete versions of $\Gamma_\Dirichlet$ and $\Gamma_\Neumann$ respectively.
 Assume that $\kappa$ is constant everywhere, so its discrete counterpart $\kappa^\mathcal{K}$ has the same value on all $(D - 1)$-cells (or $\widetilde{\kappa}^\mathcal{K}$ on $1$-cells). $f$, $v$, $g_\Dirichlet,$ and $g_\Neumann$ are discretised using the corresponding de Rham maps:

 Hence, we get the following discrete input for \Cref{formulation:discrete/primal_weak/steady_state} and \Cref{formulation:discrete/mixed_weak/steady_state}: